1. Fossiling and beachwalking

 A visitor to Pakefield is spoiled for choice when it comes to eating and drinking.
 To get your fish and chip fix visit Pakefield Plaice, a modest and traditional shop serving freshly battered fish as well as all the chip shop extras you could want, including fritters, sausages, curry sauce and of course, ‘scraps’.
 The Tramway Hotel, as the name suggests was once the southern terminus of the Lowestoft Tram service but now takes pride of place as home to the MarkG Seafood Restaurant .
 They have a delectable choice of menus including tapas style sharing plates and even a dedicated choice for vegan diners.

-One of The Suffolk Coast's newest boutique hotels, The Hog Hotel is not only the ideal place for a chic getaway by the sea, but it's home to a stylish restaurant with three exciting menus; TOASTED, the casual bar and conservatory dining menu offering 18 dishes available by the plate; TASTE of Britain, a classic British Sunday lunch inspired menu featuring traditional and heritage dishes from the region and around the UK; and the RESTAURANT (Thursday to Saturday evenings) offers a monthly changing A la Carte menu with six starters, six mains and six puddings, as well as signature sharing dishes including rib of beef for two or a huge fish to share.
-A monthly TASTE supper club, featuring a chosen country with wines and cocktails to match will run from February onwards.
+One of The Suffolk Coast's newest boutique hotels, The Hog Hotel is not only the ideal place for a chic getaway by the sea, but it's home to a stylish restaurant, bar and conservatory.
+The dining menu is available throughout these spaces - a monthly changing A la Carte menu with six starters, six mains and six puddings, as well as daily specials and signature sharing dishes including rib of beef for two or a huge fish to share.
+Sundays see a classic British Sunday lunch served, with the Dingley Dell roast pork an overwhelming favourite, as well as vegan, fish and vegetarian options

 Those seeking a light lunch and a more casual setting should certainly pay a visit to the adorable Tea by the Sea café and for friendly and atmospheric pubs serving local Adnams Ale try the The Trowel and Hammer which dates back to 1700 or The Oddfellows ,a favourite among locals who head there for the warm welcome and relaxed vibe.